Tarsiciosh/EssentialFeed/NOTES.md

 .subscribe(on: DispatchQueue.global())
 .eraseToAnyPublisher()
 - run the app with the breakpoint and we see it dispatches in different threads
-- we can use our own scheduller private lazy var scheduler = DispatchQueue(label: "com.essentialdeveloper.infra.queue", qos: .userInitiated)
+- we can use our own scheduller (below window) private lazy var scheduler = DispatchQueue(label: "com.essentialdeveloper.infra.queue", qos: .userInitiated)
-- add the scheduller to the caching as well (httpClient... caching(to....).subscribe...
+- add the scheduller to the caching as well (httpClient... caching(to....).subscribe... capture scheduler
 - since core data is thread safe with can change to attributes: .concurrent
 - add the receive(on: DispatchQueue.main) were it will dispath the down stream
 - now the integration tests are failing